sxeix/go-mal-extractor/README.md

 Run with  `-h` flag for further help

-Find reference to the docs for Jikan API which this tool uses [here](https://jikan.docs.apiary.io/)
+Find reference to the docs for Jikan API which this script uses [here](https://jikan.docs.apiary.io/)